yassineS/yassines.github.io/_posts/2013-11-10-welcome-to-jekyll.markdown

 ---
-title:  "Welcome to Jekyll!"
+title:  "Switching to Jekyll!"
 date:   2013-11-10 10:18:00
-description: Thriller Comedy Horror
+description: How to get started with Jekyll
 ---

+I have tried a multitude of blogging platforms before, from wordpress to tumbler and going through ghost, hubpress and others.
+However, none gives you the freedom and the pleasure of a version control as powerful as `git`.
+I couple this setup with a deployment using Travis CI and the Atom text editor by GitHub and the power and reliability of GitHub's pages hosting, and I end up with a pretty free, total control and top freedom with my blog.
+The backbone of this blog is powered by Jekyll, and to create a similar blog, you can simply clone this repository.

-You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+You'll find the posts -including this one- in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 Jekyll also offers powerful support for code snippets: